r3curs1v3-pr0xy/tech-a-thon/README.md

 # Blogging Website

-# Note:

-This blog portal is secure from security threats like NoSQL Injection, XSS, etc

 A blog portal where user can write any kind of blog, while others can like and share the blog via a unique link.